mfocchi/lab-docker/install_docker.md

 --------------------------------------------------------------------------------
 <a name="docker_issues"></a>

+Check this section only if you had any issues in running the docker!

 - When launching any graphical interface inside docker (e.g. pycharm or gedit) you get this error:

 ```